We're ABTA members, so rest assured that you're in safe hands when booking a package with us.

 How is our booking protected?

-The Stag Company is a member of ABTA, the Association of British Travel Agents.
-That means, in the unlikely event that we should go out of business, that your money and that of your friends is 100% protected.
+The Stag Company is a member of ABTA, the Association of British Travel Agents, so yours and the rest of the groups money is 100% protected.
 So you can book with total peace of mind.